kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 2.0.1 - February 21, 2012 =
+* Fixed check for FFMPEG again.
+Should be more universal.

 = 2.0 - February 20, 2012 =
 * Large rewrite to fix several security issues.
 Full server paths are no longer exposed in the Media Upload form, all AJAX calls are handled through wp_ajax, and nonces are checked.